As growth stalls, G20 seeks closure on regulations

 At home, a sweeping counter-terrorism operation across several major Australian cities on Thursday has knocked everything else from the front page.

-Yet Treasurer Joe Hockey this week said he and his G20 colleagues are focused on delivering jobs and growth more than ever before.
+Yet Treasurer Joe Hockey this week said he and his G20 colleagues are focussed on delivering jobs and growth more than ever before.

 "The changes in the economy over the last few months have made the job harder but it has not diminished our collective resolve," he said.